-St. Mary’s River Professional Review and Guide
+St. Mary’s River Professional Guide

 "For decades, anglers after wary mountain trout have enjoyed the St. Mary’s River in the heart of Augusta County.
 Embattled by acid rain in the 1990s, the St. Mary’s has made a dramatic turnaround with the help of the U.S. Forest Service, The Fly Fishers of Virginia, and Dominion, a Richmond-based energy company.
 In 1998 the U.S. Forest Service acted as the lead agency to lime the St. Mary’s—no mean feat in this isolated, protected section of the George Washington National Forest.
 Officials could have brought limestone in by pack mule, but they determined that this river rescue operation would take too long—about six months—and cost far too much.
 Instead a helicopter dropped crushed limestone into the river, accomplishing the job in a single day.